 In addition to this, they also document this process.

-In the Business Blueprint documentation, it outlines the future business processes and the business requirements.
+The Business Blueprint documentation outlines the future business processes and the business requirements.
 These questions are categorized by only one business function.
 The following are sample questions:

 This is the third phase of the process.